wesbos/Gatsby-Workshop/notes/03 - styles.md

 .card img { float: left; }
 ```

-Now instead of putting a class of card onto a div, we create a styled div with those same styles:
+Now instead of putting a class of card onto a `<div>`, we create a styled div with those same styles:

 ```js
 import styled from 'styled-components';